App Store Success: Guide to Keyword Research & Optimization

 Search Intent

-Getting search intent right is super important for keyword research because it helps you pick the words that connect with your target audience’s goals and what they’re looking for.
+Getting search intent right is super important for ASO keyword research because it helps you pick the words that connect with your target audience’s goals and what they’re looking for.

 Search intent is all about figuring out why someone is searching in the first place.
 When you nail keywords that match user intent, you’ve got a better shot at grabbing the attention of people who genuinely enjoy your app.